mattst/MultipleSelectionScroller/README.md

-## Multiple Selection Scroller - Plugin for Sublime Text v2 and v3
+## Multiple Selection Scroller - Plugin for Sublime Text

-### Overview

-Scroll forwards and backwards through the multiple selections, scroll directly to the first or last selection, and clear your selections leaving a single cursor at the first, last, or '*current*' selection (the one just scrolled to), or clear all selections at the current visible area.

 ### Features

-A summary of what this plugin can do.
+A summary of what this plugin can do:

+- Compatible with Sublime Text v.2 and v.3
 - Scroll to selection commands - center chosen selection on the middle line:
   1. Scroll to previous selection (backwards)
   2. Scroll to next selection (forwards)